Certificates

 • the safe lock (usualy on the bottom right-hand corner of internet pages) indicates that the connection is encyphered

 • the URL bar gives authentication information.
-A 6-factor certificate (HIGH authentication) will display the green address bar.
+A 6-factor SSL certificate (HIGH authentication) will display the green address bar on most browsers.
 Some browser display other elements to help you spot the important information. (see under)

 HTTPS connection with an SSL certificate